 - Gain experience in veterinary and animal production research, veterinary diagnostic services and animal care as a student employee.

 - Socialize and learn from other students interested in veterinary or biomedical as a career.

 Professional Program in Veterinary Medicine

-Nebraska resident students wishing to become veterinarians may apply to the Professional Program in Veterinary Medicine, a program offered jointly between the Iowa State University College of Veterinary Medicine and the University of Nebraska–Lincoln.
+Nebraska resident students wishing to become veterinarians may apply to the Professional Program in Veterinary Medicine, a program offered jointly between the Iowa State University College of Veterinary Medicine and the University.
 Learn more.

 You will be assigned a faculty member who can help you examine your interests and abilities, define your career goals, and plan your academic career so you will qualify to apply to the college(s) of veterinary medicine of your choice and/or earn a BS degree.